Minuscule 13: Description

-It contains tables of the chapters before each Gospel, lectionary markings in the margin for liturgical use, Synaxarion, Menologion, and subscriptions at the end of each Gospel.
+It contains tables of the chapters before each Gospel, lectionary markings in the margin for liturgical use, Synaxarion (list of Saint's Days), Menologion (weekly readings for the Church's yearly calendar), and subscriptions at the end of each Gospel.
 Numbers of phrases (ρηματα / rhemata) are given in the subscriptions, and numbers of lines (στιχοι / stichoi).
 The subscription to Matthew states that Matthew was written in Hebrew eight years after our Lord's Ascension, and contained 2522 ρηματα and 2560 στιχοι; the subscription to Mark states Mark was written in Latin ten years after the Ascension with 1675 ρηματα and 1604 στιχοι; the subscription to Luke states Luke was written in Greek fifteen years after the Ascension with 3803 ρηματα and 2750 stichoi; and the subscription to John states John was written thirty two years after the Ascension with 1838 ρηματα.

-The text of Adultery pericopa (John 7:53–8:11) follows after Luke 21:38.
+The text of Pericope Adulterae (John 7:53–8:11) follows after Luke 21:38.
 The text of Matthew 16:2b–3 (signs of the times) is omitted.
 Luke 22:43-44 (Christ's agony at Gethsemane) is placed after Matthew 26:39.

 Text

 The Greek text of the codex is considered to be a representative of the Caesarean text-type.
 The text-types are groups of different manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups, which are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
 It belongs to the textual family known as family 13, or Ferrar group.
 This textual relationship to Family 13 was confirmed by the Claremont Profile Method (a specific analysis method of textual data).
+The manuscripts of the Ferrar group were derived from an uncial ancestor once located in southern Italy (Calabria) or Sicily in the 7th century.

-According to New Testament scholars Kurt Aland and Barbara Aland, it contains readings which agree with the Byzantine text 150 times as opposed to the reconstructed text of the original New Testament, readings with original against the Byzantine 31 times, and readings which agree with both 71 times.
-It has also 54 independent or distinctive readings.
+According to New Testament scholars Kurt and Barbara Aland, it contains readings which agree with the Byzantine text 150 times as opposed to the reconstructed text of the original New Testament, readings with original against the Byzantine 31 times, and readings which agree with both 71 times.
+It also has 54 independent or distinctive readings.
 Kurt Aland placed the text of the codex in Category III of his New Testament manuscript text classification system.
 Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."

-The manuscripts of the Ferrar group were derived from an uncial ancestor once located in southern Italy (Calabria) or Sicily in the 7th century.